greenscale-nandesh/if-unofficial-models/src/lib/kepler-importer/README.md

 ### 2. Configure Prometheus for Kepler Observations

-The Kepler Importer uses Prometheus metrics to assess the energy and carbon footprint of specified resources.
-Configure Prometheus to collect and expose the necessary metrics.
+The Kepler Importer plugin uses Prometheus metrics to assess the energy and carbon footprint of specified resources.
+Kepler will install a service monitor to configure Prometheus to collect and expose the necessary metrics.
+If these metrics are not present check the Kepler [troubleshooting docs](https://sustainable-computing.io/usage/trouble_shooting/).

 #### Add credentials to `.env`